 Both of these options introduce additional concerns when it comes to backing up data.

-What are the Different Backup Types and Methodologies?
+What are the Backup Types That Protect Against Ransomware?

 The market of backup solutions has fragmented into a sea of options, with vendors offering cloud-only services, hybrid solutions, and on-premises physical hardware.